Jun 2026

 Data analysis can pay well with experience.

-It also fits the broader category of high-paying remote jobs.
+It also fits the broader category of high-paying remote jobs when the role connects to business decisions, reporting, finance, marketing, customer behavior, or product performance.

 SEO can be a strong low-stress remote job for people who like research, structure, writing, websites, and long-term systems.